instructure/canvas-lms/doc/api/assignment_tools.md

 ###Score Extension: Creating submission data
 The <a href="/doc/api/score.html" target="_blank">Score service</a> has been extended to allow an external tool to submission data back to the Canvas Gradebook.
-This data is then exposed in the Submission Details and Speedgrader Views so that both students and teachers can see what was submitted to the external tool without leaving Canvas.
+This data is then exposed in the Submission Details and SpeedGrader Views so that both students and teachers can see what was submitted to the external tool without leaving Canvas.
 Support for basic urls, text, and LTI links are supported.